AdelinaBatereanu/GehtSo/README.md

 - Address autocomplete for PLZ and street using OpenStreetMap Nominatim
 - Address validation
 - Session state to remember user's last search
+- Result caching: Internet offer results are cached for each address and provider.
+This speeds up repeated searches and reduces API calls.
+Cached results expire after 60 minutes
+- Pagination: Results are split into pages for easier browsing.
+Changing filter state returns you to page 1.

 ## Project Structure